Mantle Cell Lymphoma: Treatment Overview

 Although newer approaches to treatment have improved outcomes for people with MCL, most people will eventually experience a relapse.
 Given the limitations of standard treatments, people with MCL may wish to participate in a clinical trial.
 Clinical trials are studies that evaluate the effectiveness and safety of new cancer drugs or cancer treatment strategies.

-Standard initial drug therapy for MCL often involves a combination of chemotherapy drugs often combined with the precision cancer medicine Rituxan® (rituximab).
+Standard initial drug therapy for MCL typically involves a combination of chemotherapy drugs often combined with the precision cancer medicine Rituxan® (rituximab).
 Rituxan is a type of precision cancer medicine known as a monoclonal antibody that recognizes and targets a specific protein (CD20) found on the surface of B cells, including the cancerous B cells of MCL.
 The binding of Rituxan to the B cell prompts the immune system to destroy the cell and may also have direct anticancer effects on the cell.

-There are several drug combinations used to treat MCL are some are more intensive than others.
+There are several drug combinations used to treat MCL and some are more intensive than others.
 Because more intensive treatments tend to have more side effects, they are often reserved for younger patients or patients in good overall health.

 - Leukeran (chlorambucil)